Polymorphic Iterable Sequential Effect Systems: Relationship to Original Effect Quantales Publication

 But there are several advantages to dropping the ``synthetic partiality'' of the original definition in favor of using partial operators.

-From an expository standpoint, it was problematic that many effect systems (notably most commutative effect systems) already have a greatest element, and adding a new synthetic element make distinguishing the two mildly confusing (see the discussion of the \citet{flanagan2003tldi} atomicity example in the original paper, which distinguishes $\top_{FQ}$ as the original top element and $\top$ as the synthetic error element).
+From an expository standpoint, it was problematic that many effect systems (notably most commutative effect systems) already have a greatest element, and adding a new synthetic element makes distinguishing the two mildly confusing (see the discussion of the \citet{flanagan2003tldi} atomicity example in the original paper, which distinguished $\top_{FQ}$ as the original top element and $\top$ as the synthetic error element).

 From a technical standpoint, using true partiality leads to some simplifications.
 The original paper used a different notion of effect quantale homomorphism, which was simultaneously too strict in some ways and too lax in others.
-On the side of being overly strict, the definition of the original paper required homomorphisms to preserve top (the distinguished error element), meaning homomorphisms could not map one effect quantale into another that permitted more combinations.
+On the side of being overly strict, the definition of the original paper required homomorphisms to preserve top (the distinguished error element), meaning homomorphisms could not map one effect quantale into another that permitted more sequencing and join inputs to have defined outputs (i.e., it prohibited morphisms into upwards extensions of the join semilattice structure).
 It also required the homomorphism to be a monoid homomorphism and semilattice homomorphism, strictly preserving $\rhd$ and $\sqcup$ results, rather than allowing the result in the codomain to be less than the original.
 These did not pose problems for the uses intended for this paper (and the original), but would make the original definition less useful for comparing the precision of different effect systems.

 The original definition was too lax in that it permitted mapping some non-$\top$ (non-error) elements of the domain to $\top$ in the codomain, introducing \emph{more} errors.
 Untreated, this would cause problems for soundness (for example, value substitution into an indexed effect quantale using such homomorphism could lead to effects becoming undefined, breaking subject reduction).
 The original paper introduced an additional class of indexed effect quantales called \emph{collapsible} indexed effect quantales, where the homomorphism assigned to a function always reflected $\top$ --- i.e., if a sequencing or join of two elements was undefined ($\top$) in the codomain quantale, it must also be undefined ($\top$) in the domain.
 This is implied by the new definition of effect quantale homomorphism given as Definition \ref{def:morphism}, making separate identification of collapsible indexed effect quantales unnecessary here.